 “That Explains Everything!”
 Discovering My ADHD in Adulthood

-“Many women may cruise along until, as in my case, things start to fall apart.
+“Many women with undiagnosed ADHD may cruise along until, as in my case, things start to fall apart.
 The unraveling often coincides with marriage and having kids.
 Suddenly, you have to organize not just yourself, but the kids, too.
 These added responsibilities can push a mom’s ‘ADHD stress-o-meter’ over the top.”
-Read one woman’s story of a late ADHD diagnosis, blooming self understanding, and effective treatment — at last!
+Read one woman’s story of recognizing ADHD symptoms in adulthood and getting effective treatment — at last!

 “Can’t you sit still for just five minutes?”
 Apparently not.
 But at least now, years later, I have an explanation in answer to my mom’s question — if only she were alive to hear it.
 Turns out, my excess energy is attention deficit-fueled hyperactivity.

 Perhaps I should have been tipped off by the tempo of conversations I had with my friend, Chris (who was diagnosed with ADHD as a child).
 Our dialogues have always been like a pool game, with both of us taking shots at the same time, bouncing rapid-fire thoughts off each other without skipping a beat.
-One evening, Chris suggested I take an online quiz for attention deficit disorder (ADHD or ADD).
+One evening, Chris suggested I take an online quiz for ADHD.
 I assumed he was kidding.
 He wasn’t.

 The results?
 I did very well.
 So well, in fact, that Chris declared, “Zoë, we’re going to make you president of the club.”